ulrikson/gemini-rating-cli/README.md

 ## My Goal

-I fine-tuned a Gemini model.
-I needed an easy way to rate its answers.

-So, I created a command-line interface.
-It interacts with Google's Gemini AI model.
-It includes conversation rating and storage features.
+I was fine-tuning Gemini 2.0 Flash and needed an easy way to rate its answers.
+So, I created a command-line interface that includes conversation rating and storage features.

 Features